 A.A.
 Deep Springs; B.A., Harvard College, Social Studies; J.D., Yale Law School; Ph.D.
 Columbia University, History

-Noah is a joint degree student in law and history, pursuing his J.D. at Yale Law School and his Ph.D. in modern European and American intellectual history at Columbia University.
+Noah earned his J.D. from Yale Law School and is currently pursuing his Ph.D. in intellectual and legal history at Columbia University.
 He is also a Senior Academic Director at the Great Books Summer Program, where he has taught poetry, philosophy, and literature to middle and high school students at Amherst and Stanford for nearly a decade.